-- It is advisable to report possible hate speech in the medial to the authorities, as well as to civil society groups that follow the trail of any hate speech.
+- It is advisable to report possible hate speech in the media to the authorities, as well as to civil society groups that follow the trail of any hate speech.

-- Investigative journalism should be supported much more, i.e. concerning extreme right wing groups or the exploitation of migrant communities.
+- Investigative journalism should be supported much more, particularly concerning the denunciation of extreme right wing groups or the exploitation of migrant communities.

-- Report on best practice for intercultural media at the InclusionDes project
+Report on best practice for intercultural media (InclusionDes project)